haiwera-silk-cd/magento-devdocs/guides/v2.0/install-gde/basics/basics_os-version.md

 How can you tell what operating system and version your Magento server runs?

-**Prerequisites**: You must access the server using a command prompt (an application that enables you to enter commands directly).
+**先决条件**: You must access the server using a command prompt (an application that enables you to enter commands directly).

 If you can log in directly to the machine, the application is usually called Terminal.